mouse-reeve/kyranides/03_book_1.md

 its Liver boyled with Salt and Water cures
 Hepatick Persons. _Of Goddess_ Venus _her Girdle_;
 The kind of _Venus_.
 The first and strong
-_Cestus_, i. e.
-Girdle, mollifies the hearts of Men, and of all Animals, and the Natures of the Males especially, so that the touching or carrying of this makes them soft and effeminate.
+_Cestus_, i.e. Girdle, mollifies the hearts
+of Men, and of all Animals, and the Natures of the Males especially, so that the touching or carrying of this makes them soft and effeminate.